MuTsunTsai/fen-tool/README.md

 - Use `-` in front to denote neutral pieces (e.g. `-k`).
 - Use `*` + number to denote rotation (e.g. `*2Q`).
 May be used together with neutral piece (e.g. `-*3b`).
 - Use `'` + single char or `''`(that's two single-quote, not a double-quote) + double chars to denote text (e.g. `'A`, `''12`).
-Note that you can even use emoji with this syntax (e.g. `'🦆`; note that some emojis are actually two chars, e.g. `''🎅🏻`).
 May be used together with rotation (e.g. `*1'A`).\
+  Note that you can even use emoji with this syntax (e.g. `'🦆` or `'👨‍👩‍👧‍👦`; composite emoji characters will be recognize as one).  \
+  It is worth mentioning that, with the FFEN syntax, it is not possible to type the character `'` itself.\
-  Tip: you can directly input text of 1 or 2 chars into a square, and it will be automatically converted to FFEN syntax if it doesn't match existing syntax.\
+  Tip: you can directly input text of 1 or 2 chars into a square, and it will be automatically converted to FFEN syntax if it doesn't match existing syntax.
-  It is worth mentioning that, with the FFEN syntax, it is not possible to type the character `'` itself.
 - Four markers defined in FFEN can be used: `c` (circle), `x` (cross), `s` (square) and `t` (triangle).\
   Note that if "use S for knight" option is on, to avoid ambiguity, we will use `g` (from the German word "geviert") for the square marker instead.\
   We also support two additional markers: `a` (asterisk) and `d` (dame).